F2BEAR/curlier/README.md

 ./curlier.sh <request_name>
 ```

-**\*Pro-tip**: Add an alias like `alias curlier=path/to/curlier.sh` into your shell config file\*
+**\*💡Pro-tip**: Add an alias like `alias curlier=path/to/curlier.sh` into your shell config file\*

-All your requests are just `.sh` files that you must store under the `requests/` folder.
+All your requests are just `.sh` files that must be stored under the `requests/` folder.

-This makes curlier really eassy to extend and customize to your needs; request files are just shell scripts so you can make with them whatever you want.
+This makes Curlier really easy to extend and customize to your needs; request files are just shell scripts so you can do whatever you want with them.

-You can configure the default requests directory inside your shell configuration file (ie: .bashrc, .zshrc, etc).
+You can configure the default requests directory in your shell configuration file:

 ```bash
 # In .zshrc, .bashrc, etc.
 export CURLIER_REQUESTS_DIR="/path/to/your/custom/requests/dir"
 ```

-> **Note:** if `CURLIER_REQUESTS_DIR` is not set curlier will use the default `./requests/` folder inside the curlier project.
+> **Note:** if `CURLIER_REQUESTS_DIR` is not set, Curlier will use the default `./requests/` folder inside the curlier project.

 ## Flags

-There are only three flags available for the moment:
+There are currently three available flags:

-- `--list | -l`: list the available requests inside your `./requests/` folder.
+- `--list | -l`: List the available requests inside your `./requests/` folder.
-- `--params | -p`: Sends params to the request file as env vars.
+- `--params | -p`: Sends params to the request file as environment variables.
-- `--widlcard | -w`: Sets a wildcard as an env var which you can use in your request URI.
+- `--widlcard | -w`: Sets a wildcard as an environment variable which you can use in your request URI.

-The `--params` flag can only be used if an available request name is put before the flag and it accepts key/value pairs:
+Both the `--wildcard` and `--params` flags must follow an existing request name and accepts key-value pairs:

 ```shell
 curlier example --params foo=bar